Basic Modal Dialog

 Before you take RAVICTI:

 Tell your doctor if you have liver or kidney problems, pancreas or bowel (intestine) problems, or any other medical conditions.
 Tell your doctor if you are pregnant or plan to become pregnant.
 It is not known if RAVICTI will harm your unborn baby.
 Tell your doctor if you are breastfeeding or plan to breastfeed.
 It is not known if RAVICTI passes into your breast milk.
-RAVICTI may harm your baby, so you and your doctor should decide if you will take RAVICTI or breastfeed.
+Breastfeeding is not recommended during treatment with RAVICTI.
+Talk to your doctor about the best way to feed your baby if you take RAVICTI.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

 This information is not comprehensive.
-To learn more, talk to your health care provider or pharmacist.
-For more information about RAVICTI, please see the full Prescribing Information (PDF) and Medication Guide (PDF) for RAVICTI.
+To learn more, talk to your healthcare provider or pharmacist.
+The FDA-approved product labeling, including the Medication Guide can be found at Ravicti.com.